redis-developer/redis-kaboom-rpg/README.md

 ### Playing the Game

-Use the arrow keys to move around.
+Press space to start, then use the arrow keys to move your character.
 Red doors are locked until you have found the appropriate number of keys.
+Touch a red door to find out how many keys are required, or pass through it if you have enough keys.

-Find all 3 keys and unlock the door in the room you started in to escape.
+Find all 3 keys and unlock the door in the room you started in (room 0) to escape.
 Touching a flag teleports you to a random other room.

 At the end of the game, you'll see how long you took to complete the challenge, and how many times you moved between rooms.